Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: The commutator group of is simple

 \begin{lem} Let $h\in H$ and let $z$ be a fixed point of $h$ (which exists by Arnold conjecture \cite{Matsumoto}).
 Then for every sufficiently small open neighborhood $U$ of $z$, there exists $\ell \in H$ such that $\supp(\ell)\neq\Sigma$ and $\ell$ coincides with $h$ on $U$. \end{lem}

-We postpone the proof of this lemma and use it to conclude the proof of the third step.
+We postpone the proof of this lemma and use it to conclude the proof of the second step.
 Let $h\in H$ and $g\in G$.
 Let $\ell\in H$ be as provided by Lemma \ref{lem:lem-in-simplicity}.
 Then, $h\ell^{-1}$ and $\ell$ belong to $H$ and both satisfy condition (I).
-Our second step shows that $g^{-1}(h\ell^{-1})g\in H$ and $g^{-1}\ell g\in H$.
+Our first step shows that $g^{-1}(h\ell^{-1})g\in H$ and $g^{-1}\ell g\in H$.
 As a consequence, their product $g^{-1}hg$ belongs to $H$.
-This concludes the proof of the third step and of Lemma \ref{lem:normalGG-normalG}. \end{proof}
+This concludes the proof of the second step and of Lemma \ref{lem:normalGG-normalG}. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem:lem-in-simplicity}.]
 Let $U$ be a small neighborhood of $z$.
 How small it is will be made precise below.
 Since $z$ is fixed, it is known\footnote{This is a standard folklore statement that can be proved by a combination of the Schoenflies and the Oxtoby-Ulam theorem.} that for every open neighborhood $V$ of $z$, there exists an element $\alpha\in G$ which coincides with $h$ in a neighborhood of $z$ and is supported in $V$.
 We may assume that $U$ is so small that $\alpha=h$ on $U$.
 We will use such an $\alpha$ to build our map $\ell$.